Transitional Frankfurt still daunting for Aberdeen

 The manager who led that success, the Austrian Oliver Glasner, has also gone after an agreement not to see out the final year of his contract.
 He left after defeat against RB Leipzig in the German Cup final.

-Dino Topmoller, former assistant to Julian Nagelsmann at Leipzig and Bayern Munich, has taken the reigns and is in the early days of his tenure.
+Dino Toppmoller, former assistant to Julian Nagelsmann at Leipzig and Bayern Munich, has taken the reigns and is in the early days of his tenure.

 Eintracht are unbeaten in seven games this season but are struggling for goals.
 Only twice have they managed to find the net more than once in a game, and one of those was a 7-0 win against fourth-tier side Lokomotiv Leipzig in the cup.

 Conversely, they have been solid defensively.
-Topmoller's side are ninth after four Bundesliga games with just one win so far.
+Toppmoller's side are ninth after four Bundesliga games with just one win so far.
 Sunday's 1-1 draw with Bochum was their third tie in the league already.

 Bochum, far from one of the league's heavyweights, were aggressive in pressing Frankfurt and unsettled them, winning a lot of duels and second balls as they took control for large parts of the game.